 Equity-based stock plans align employees with shareholder interests, encouraging them to feel a sense of ownership in the organization’s success.
 Employees can accrue wealth over time if equity grows, especially when the equity is paired with restrictions, such as a multi-year vesting period.
-In turn, this LTI serves as a retention tool and allows organizations to save money by giving employees shares rather than actual cash.
+In turn, this long-term incentive plan serves as a retention tool and allows your organization to save money by giving employees shares rather than actual cash.

-These LTIs can be based on stock or stock value.
+These long-term incentive plans (LTIPs) can be based on stock or stock value.

 Equity-based plans that reward employees in stock can take several forms, such as:

 Stock options: Employees are given the right to buy shares of stock at a set price over a certain period of time.
 If the price of the stock rises above the initial purchase cost within that time period, employees can sell their stock at a higher price and pocket the difference.